-INTRODUCTION:
+INTRODUCTION

-We have recently witnessed the completion of 4th International Polar Year, which covered the time span from 1 March 2007 to 1 March 2009.
-The Polar Year was coordinated by the International Council of Scientific Unions (ICSU), and comprised more than a hundred research projects, involving thousands of researchers from some 60 countries.
-The first Polar Year in 1882-83 involved 12 nations, whereas 40 participated in the second in 1932-33.
-The third corresponding event took place fiftyone years ago (1957-58), and was called the International Geophysical Year (abbr.
-IGY).
-IGY comprised the activities of 67 nations with 60 thousand researchers and technicians.
-IGY was not only the precursor of a new epoch with regard to the development of international cooperation in scientific research, but also a catalyst, as an institutional platform and provider of substance for the eventual establishment of a new creature in international politics and international law - the Antarctic Treaty of 1959.
-This instrument, which has its 50th anniversary in 2009, was to have farreaching consequences, first and foremost insofar as it entailed a de facto settlement of the comprehensive political and legal conflicts resulting from the unsolved questions of sovereignty which prevailed in this part of the world.
-The present paper explores the questions of how and why the Antarctic Treaty came into being, and how the preconditions that determined its genesis should also be decisive with regard to its substantive contents.
+The 4th International Polar Year, which covered the time span from 1st March, 2007 to 1st March 2009, was coordinated by the International Council of Scientific Unions (ICSU), and comprised more than a hundred research projects, involving thousands of researchers from some sixty countries.
+The first Polar Year in 1882-1883 involved twelve nations, whereas forty participated in the second in 1932-1933.

+The third corresponding event took place some fifty-five years ago (1957-1958), and was called the International Geophysical Year (IGY).
+The IGY comprised the activities of sixty-seven nations with sixty thousand researchers and technicians.
+The IGY was not only the precursor of a new epoch with regard to the development of international cooperation in scientific research, but also a catalyst, as an institutional platform and provider of substance for the eventual establishment of a new creature in international politics and international law;

+the Antarctic treaty of 1959 (Antarctic, 1959).
+This instrument was to have far-reaching consequences, first and foremost insofar as it entailed a de facto settlement of the comprehensive political and legal conflicts resulting from the unsolved questions of sovereignty which prevailed in this part of the world.

+Throughout this paper, the term 'The Antarctic' is used in the broader sense of encompassing the South Polar mainland itself as well as adjacent islands, ice shelves and surrounding waters-roughly speaking the whole area to the south of 50°S., with the exception of the mainland of South America, Terra del Fuego and the Falkland Islands.
+In the strict geographical sense, the term 'Antarctica', which has gained wide usage in American literature and which is actually used throughout in the Antarctic Treaty itself, denotes the mainland only, and should - in the opinion of this author - be used thus.

+The objective of the present paper is to explore the questions of how and why the Antarctic treaty came into being, and thereby establishes whether and to what extent the preconditions that determined its genesis would also be decisive with regard to its substantive contents.
+The objective is to explore the lessons learned from the experience of these past fifty years plus, including the question of the possible wider applicability of the 'Antarctic Model' in other international cooperation arrangements.

+Abbreviation: ATCM, Antarctic treaty consultative meetings; ATS, Antarctic treaty system; CCAMLR, convention on the conservation of the Antarctic marine living resources; CCAS, convention for the conservation of Antarctic seals; CRAMRA, convention on the regulation of Antarctic mineral resources; CSAGI, Comité Spéciale de l'Année Géophysique Internationale; ICSU, International Council of Scientific Unions; IGC, International Geophysical Cooperation; IGO, inter-governmental organization; IGY, international geophysical year; NGO, non-governmental organization; SCAR, scientific committee on Antarctic research.

-THE SOVEREIGNTY QUESTIONS - CLAIMS AND DISPUTES
+THE SOVEREIGNTY QUESTIONS: CLAIMS AND DISPUTES

-The Early History: The British Hegemony
+The early history: The British hegemony